orbeon/orbeon-forms-doc/form-runner/feature/custom-modes.md

 * `$continuation-mode`:
   * If provided, when the user comes back to Orbeon Forms, they will be put in that mode.
   * If not provided, they will be put in the same mode as when `fr:save-state()` was called.
-* `$continuation-workflow-state`:
+* `$continuation-workflow-stage`:
-  * If provided, when the user comes back to Orbeon Forms, they will be put in that workflow state.
+  * If provided, when the user comes back to Orbeon Forms, they will be put in that workflow stage.
-  * If not provided, they will be put in the same workflow state as when `fr:save-state()` was called.
+  * If not provided, they will be put in the same workflow stage as when `fr:save-state()` was called.

 This function can be called from a button process, for example: